pondevelopment/harkje/README.md

 The download button in `App.tsx` calls this method.

+## Chart controls

+The floating toolbar in the top-right provides:

+- Layout direction: vertical (top-down) or horizontal (left-right)
+- Target aspect ratio slider: influences how the layout engine wraps/grids large child groups
+- Export button: downloads a PNG

 ## Deploy to GitHub Pages

 This repo includes a GitHub Actions workflow that builds and deploys `dist/` to GitHub Pages: